 Then, input the actual regular hours worked, overtime hours, PTO hours taken, and other income details in the applicable columns.
 Below are instructions on how to populate some of these columns.

-If your business operates in California, you may need to make adjustments because of its rule that employees who work over 12 hours in one workday are entitled to double-time pay.
+Federal law generally requires you to pay employees overtime for any hours worked over 40 in a consecutive seven-day period.
+However, if your business operates in California, you may need to make adjustments because of its rule that employees who work over 12 hours in one workday are entitled to double-time pay.
 So, any time worked between eight and 12 hours must be paid at a rate of 1.5 times and any hours over 12 must be paid at twice the straight-time rate.
-In this case, you have to change the formula in column D to reflect what you actually owe.

 If you decide to pay an employee bonus, you must withhold payroll taxes similar to the way you do with regular wages.
 In this payroll Excel template, just enter the bonus amount in column H, and it will be included in the taxable gross income.